UMFcourses/UMFcourses.github.io/_pages/Arctic_course.md

 Umeå Marine Sciences Centre is pleased to offer two accommodation & food bursaries which will reduce the cost fee to 4500 SEK (ca. 400 Euros).
 If you would like to be considered for a bursary, please indicate this in your application.
 Priority will be given to applicants from Lower and Lower-Middle Income Countries as defined by the World Bank: [Countries list](https://datatopics.worldbank.org/world-development-indicators/the-world-by-income-and-region.html)

 ## Learning Outcome
-Upon completing the course, the student should be able to plan their own photophysiology investigation, and perform multiple types of photosynthetic analyses on different sample types.
+Upon completing the course, you will have an understanding of Arctic marine ecosystems and biogeochemical processes, Arctic oceanographic and ecological dynamics and well as understanding possible trajectories of Arctic marine environments and ecosystems in a changing world.

 ## Accommodation
 You will be housed in the Umeå Marine Sciences Centre Hostel which is just around the bay from Umeå Marine Sciences Centre More details on the hostel can be found here: [UMF hostel](https://www.umu.se/en/umea-marine-sciences-centre/about-umf/eat-and-sleep/)